translate/pootle/docs/server/fabric_commands.rst

 This command:

-- Creates the required directories, asking to remove them before if they already exist
+- Creates the required directories, asking to remove them first if they already exist
-- Creates a virtual environment and activates it
+- Creates a virtual environment (virtualenv) and activates it
 - Clones the Pootle repository from GitHub
 - Checks out the specified branch, using master if no branch is specified
 - Installs the deployment requirements as listed in :file:`requirements/`, including the base requirements as well

-.. note:: While running it may ask for the remote server ``root`` password.
+.. note:: While running it may ask for the remote server ``root`` password, or more likely the ``sudo`` password, which is the standard password for the remote user configured in the environment.

 .. note::
-   .. versionchanged:: 2.5.1 Added support for bootstraping from a given branch
+   .. versionchanged:: 2.5.1 Added support for bootstrapping from a given
-      on Pootle repository.
+      branch on Pootle repository.

 Available options: